BaderLab/saber/docs/guide_to_saber_api.md

 ```

 !!! tip
-    See [Resources](https://baderlab.github.io/saber/resources/) for help preparing datasets for training.
+    See [Resources](https://baderlab.github.io/saber/resources/) for help preparing datasets and word embeddings for training.

 Run `python -m saber.cli.train --help` to see all possible arguments.